Home » Meal Type » Lunch » Welsh Pancakes (Crempogau) for St David’s Day

 The leek and mushroom chocolate sauce was delicious too and also went very well with the pancakes.
 This made for a filling and fortifying brunch to set us up for our journey to Cotehele for Graft, Sow and Grow which is on today and tomorrow.
 Perhaps not the best way to celebrate a Saint who was no doubt into abstinence, but I defy St David himself not to have indulged if presented with a plateful of these crempogau.

-If you’d like even more pancake ideas, you’ll find plenty of recipes on my Pancakes & Waffles board on Pinterest.
+If you’d like more pancake ideas, you’ll find plenty of recipes on my Pancakes & Waffles board on Pinterest.

 Keep in Touch